DNK90/find_left_most_prime/README.md

 2. Deploy them to cloud

-Change the `apiUrl` in `frontend/src/environments/environment.prod.ts` to your cloud's api server. then run:
+Change the `apiUrl` in `frontend/src/environments/environment.prod.ts` to your cloud's api server url. then run:
 ```shell script
 cd docker